 Really, you could experiment and add all sorts of different things to this cake.
 I thought blueberries might be good for this cake — I think I’d use dried blueberries instead of fresh.
 I’m not sure what else I’d like, but I’m willing to experiment a little to make this cake again!

 If you’re trying to fit in a few zucchini dishes before the season ends, I’ve got a few suggestions.
-Have you tried my Baked Tuna and Zucchini Cakes with Lemon-Yogurt Dressing?
-I love these babies as a snack, or as part of a light lunch.
+One is my Farmers Market Find: Sauteed Peppers, Tomatoes & Zucchini.
+I love this as a side dish, or even as an appetizer.

 And if you want another lovely layer cake to try, check out this Chocolate Salad Dressing Cake with Cherries and Chocolate Buttercream — mmmm!

-I’m telling you, don’t let the summer end without making a few more zucchini dishes, especially this cake!
-It would be perfect for a party or for a get together.
+I’m telling you, don’t let the summer officially end without making a few more zucchini dishes, especially this cake!
+Everyone needs dessert, and this would be perfect for a party or get together.
 It makes a big cake, so why not spread the love, deliciously?

 Zucchini-Banana Cake with Cream Cheese Frosting is a great cake, and fun to serve during the summer season!